krystalan/chatgpt_as_nlg_evaluator/README.md

 Part of this code is inspired by [BARTScore](https://github.com/neulab/BARTScore) and [OpenMEVA](https://github.com/thu-coai/OpenMEVA):
 - The results of baseline metrics in `data/bagel.json` and `data/summeval` are provided by [BARTScore](https://github.com/neulab/BARTScore)
 - The results of baseline metrics in `data/openmeva.json` are calculated by the standard implementation of [OpenMEVA](https://github.com/thu-coai/OpenMEVA#toolkit) and [BARTScore](https://github.com/neulab/BARTScore#direct-use)

+Prompts are inspired by [Large Language Models Are State-of-the-Art Evaluators of Translation Quality](https://arxiv.org/abs/2302.14520)